 Federal Judge Stands Up for Press Freedoms in the Age of Assault on the Media

-After thoughtful review of the evidence and careful consideration, U.S. Federal Judge Mark Walker dismissed a defamation suit against Pulitzer Prize-winning New York Times journalist Eric Lipton.
+After thoughtful review of the evidence and careful consideration, U.S. District Judge Mark Walker of the Northern District of Florida dismissed a defamation suit against Pulitzer Prize-winning New York Times journalist Eric Lipton.

 A former professor at the University of Florida and a vocal proponent for the benefits of GMO crops, scientist Kevin Folta cited 32 statements within Lipton’s 2015 article investigating Monsanto’s ties with the scientist and the academic community in relation to GMOs.
 He said the article falsely alleged he received unrestricted research grants from the genetically modified crop giant, and he sought at least $75k in compensation for lost money in speaking engagements and damage to his reputation.